Cooperating with ASIC

 Our public comments on cooperation

 To enhance our approach to enforcement we provide information to the public about the nature of our cooperation policy and the benefits associated with cooperating.

 In addition, we retain a discretion regarding whether and how to disclose the fact, manner and extent of an individual’s or entity’s cooperation in documents filed or issued by ASIC in connection with an enforcement action.

-For more information on our policy on public comment, see Information Sheet 152 Public comment (INFO 152).
+For more information on our policy on public comment, see Information Sheet 152 Public comment on ASIC's regulatory activities (INFO 152).

 If you cooperate with us we may take one or more of the following approaches, depending on the particular factors and circumstances of your case.